YerkoPalma/choo-tts/README.md

 ```

 ### `tts:speech-boundary` | `tts.events.SPEECH_BOUNDARY`
 Emitted when a word or sentence boundary is reched during a speech.
-The first
+The argument
-argument passed is the event itself.
-This event will be fired with every
+object has two properties, the event itself and an id.
+This event will be fired
-speech, but you can set this for a specific speech, if you set an `id`
+with every speech, but you can set this for a specific speech, if you set an `id`
 property to the object passed to the speak event.

 ### `tts:speech-end` | `tts.events.SPEECH_END`
 Emitted when a speech finish being spoken.
-The first
+The argument
-argument passed is the event itself.
-This event will be fired with every
+object has two properties, the event itself and an id.
+This event will be fired
-speech, but you can set this for a specific speech, if you set an `id`
+with every speech, but you can set this for a specific speech, if you set an `id`
 property to the object passed to the speak event.

 ## API
 ### `tts = require('choo-tts')`